je2mz/zomZomHappyFunZone/playableCharacters/Archer.md

 ### Marked Shot

 _You pull an arrow from your quiver that shines a bright yellow, even in the dark.
-You take load your bow, aim, and release._
+You load your bow, aim, and release._

 **Targets:** Single / 60ft